pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 ### Future Improvements

-While this will simplify the usage of AutoLayout programmatically, there are some details missing.
+While this will simplify the usage of Auto Layout programmatically, there are some details missing.
 The following functions aren’t covered:

   * `constraintEqualToSystemSpacingBelow(NSLayoutYAxisAnchor, multiplier: CGFloat) `
   * `constraintGreaterThanOrEqualToSystemSpacingBelow(NSLayoutYAxisAnchor, multiplier: CGFloat) `